Features we're building to help combat the coronavirus.

 But nowadays, communal spaces and surfaces are feared as potential sources of contagion, prompting all of us to rethink many behaviours we previously considered unremarkable, such as how we open doors to the way we interact with colleagues at work.

-With no vaccine available for COVID-19 yet and a considerable volume of asymptomatic cases, the most effective form of control is to identify potential carriers of the virus and support them through self-isolation.
-One way to do so is to screen for elevated body temperature, not only a symptom of this disease but many other contagious illnesses as well.
+- With no vaccine available for COVID-19 yet and a considerable volume of asymptomatic cases, the most effective form of control is to identify potential carriers of the virus and support them through self-isolation.
+One way to do so is to leverage thermal cameras to collect body temperature readings and analyse those temperatures to determine if there is an elevated temperature, not only a symptom of this disease but many other contagious illnesses as well.
 As a reference, the WHO advises anyone with a low-grade fever (37.3°C or more) to stay at home.

-How can an Identity Recognition Platform like Nirovision add value in this scenario?
+How can Nirovision add value in this scenario?

 - Action temperature results.
+By building a baseline temperature for each individual, Nirovision can more accurately determine if someone is safe to enter a workplace.
 Temperature measurements can trigger identity recognition-based actions, such as notifying the individual or the onsite medical officer of unusual readings or revoking access to a restricted area.

 - Augment human capabilities.
 Thermal screening combined with facial recognition can track more people, more precisely and with far less effort than handheld devices.
 It also makes fully unmanned setups possible, removing the need to expose staff to potential health threats.